shadow-robot/aurora/README.md

 ## Dependencies ##

 There are 2 main way of including dependencies in Ansible roles.
-The primary way we use is the "include_role" method because it is dynamic (see [here](https://docs.ansible.com/ansible/latest/modules/include_role_module.html) for documentation).
+The preferred way we use is the "include_role" method because it is dynamic (see [here](https://docs.ansible.com/ansible/latest/modules/include_role_module.html) for documentation).

 E.g. if we want to include a particular role to install Docker, we do: